devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step4.md

 ## Creating Files

 We can create files in multiple ways/commands in Linux.
-Basic basic we will use `touch` command to create the file.
+On a basic we will use `touch` command to create the file.

 `Syntax: touch <filename>`